 Numeric Parameter - A string of characters that represent a number, designated by Pn.
-Pn has a range of 0 ( $60_8$ ) to 9 ( $71_8$ ).
+Pn has a range of 0 to 9 (608 to 718).

 Selective Parameter - A string of characters that selects a subfunction from a specified list of subfunctions, designated by Ps.
-In general, a control sequence with more than one selective parameter causes the same effect as several control sequences, each with one selective parameter, e.g., CSI Psa; Psb; Psc F is identical to CSI Psa F CSI Psb F CSI Psc F.
+In general, a control sequence with more than one selective parameter causes the same effect as several control sequences, each with one selective parameter; for example, CSI Psa; Psb; Psc F is identical to CSI Psa F CSI Psb F CSI Psc F.

-Ps is a string of zero or more characters with a range of $0 (60_8)$ to $9 (71_8)$ with each selective parameter separated from the other by; $(73_8)$ .
+Ps is a string of zero or more characters with a range of 0 to 9 (60_8 to 71_8) with each selective parameter separated from the other by a; (semicolon, 73_8).